 As a rule, the participants are aged between 21 and 30 years.
 From Great Britain and France, candidates from 20 to 35 years of age are also accepted into the programme.
 Exceptions can also be made in justified cases (e.g. getting married and having a family or doing a second VET or PET).
 The overriding principle is that participation in the programme should retain the nature of a VET traineeship.
 Furthermore, attention is paid to ensuring that the age difference between the pupils/students and the language assistants is not too great so that a degree of closeness to the world in which they live is possible.

 If required or depending on the purpose of the partner organisation, Movetia also accepts direct applications from the partner countries.
 Applicants who are shortlisted in this direct way are generally invited by Movetia to attend a telephone or Skype interview.
 The final choice is made in a third step by the heads of the host school.
-Further details on the placement process are set out in the «Factsheet on the Placement Process».

 The language assistants are placed, firstly, with upper secondary-level ‘Gymnasium’ (grammar) and VET schools (secondary schools, Federal Vocational Baccalaureate schools; pupils and students from 15 to 20 years of age).